The world's biggest national park

 However, by joining an expedition cruise, it is possible to experience the unique, unspoiled scenery and to observe some of the most exciting wildlife found in the northern hemisphere, including giant walrusses with powerful tusks and the largest predator of them all, the majestic polar bear.

 It is precisely this wealth of fauna which every year draws numerous international scientific surveys and expeditions to the region.
 Besides the wildlife, they also investigate the many relics from former settlements along the coast.

 Permits and transport routes

-In order to travel and stay in the National Park, visitors must have a permit from the Ministry of Domestic Affairs, Nature and Environment.
+In order to travel and stay in the National Park, visitors must have a permit from the Ministry of Nature & Environment.
 If you are taking part in an organized tourist trip such as a cruise, then the organisers will already have secured the necessary permits.

 Ittoqqortoormiit in Northeast Greenland is the gateway to the park itself and is also one of the most remote towns in Greenland.
 It takes a keen sense of adventure, and an appetite for the unexpected to venture into this region - but anyone who does so wil be more than rewarded by humbling and breathtaking scenery.